wso2/docs-is/en/docs/guides/elk-analytics/elk-analyzing-login-attempts.md

 # Analyze Login Attempts

 You can view and analyze statistics related to login attempts made via the WSO2 Identity Server from the Auth Dashboard.
+Learn how to [configure the Auth Dashboard](../../../deploy/elk-analytics-installation-guide)

 Auth Dashboard displays analytics for resident and federated authentication scenarios and statistics of overall authentication activities carried out by the WSO2 Identity Server.